 See the Flyer >>

-The Wildlife Wednesday’s fall session of free public lectures will be held again
+The Wildlife Wednesday’s spring session will again be held at the Mat-Su College

-Matanuska-Susitna College is located at 8295 E College Drive off of Trunk Road
+and April (6th).
+Mat-Su College is located at 8295 E. College Drive off Trunk

-in Palmer.
-Wildlife Wednesday is an educational collaboration between Alaskans
+Road in Palmer.
+Wildlife Wednesday is an educational collaboration between

-for Palmer Hay Flats, AK Department of Fish and Game, The Nature Conservancy and
+Alaskans for Palmer Hay Flats, AK Department of Fish and Game, The Nature

 See the Flyer >>